+At its extraordinary meeting on 23 August 2017, the Nomination Committee confirmed the selection criteria for central cooperative Supervisory Board members.
 In the composition of the Supervisory Board and its members' competence requirements, OP ensures that the members have adequate experience and professional skills to perform their duties professionally and carefully.
-Supervisory Board members must have adequate knowledge of the financial sector.
-In the competence requirements, OP also ensures that the Supervisory Board is diverse and has adequate corporate social responsibility knowledge.
+The Supervisory Board must be diverse and its members must have adequate knowledge of the financial sector.